Frequently Asked Questions

 Should I just let my surgeon handle insurance coverage and payment?

 Of course, you will be working with your surgeon to obtain certain documents like the surgery plan and surgeon’s notes.
 Some surgeon’s offices are better than others at supporting patients seeking insurance coverage.
-We’ll provide guidance on this as well as let you know which surgeons are open to making agreements with insurance companies.
+We’ll provide guidance on how to make sure that your surgeon provides you with timely and correct documents.

 How long does it take to get my surgery covered?